bit-current/DistributedTraining/README.md

 If you don't already have a Hugging Face account, you'll need to create one:

 Visit [Hugging Face](https://huggingface.co/) to sign up
-### 2. Create a Hugging Face Model Repository
+### 2. Create a Hugging Face Model Repository (For miners only)
 Once you have your Hugging Face account, you need to create a model repository:
 * Navigate to your profile by clicking on your username in the top right corner.
 * Click on "New Model" (you may find this button under the "Models" section if you have existing models).
 * Fill in the repository name, description, and set the visibility to public.
-* Click on "Create Model" to establish your new model repository (Note this **personal repo** is only required for miners).
+* Click on "Create Model" to establish your new model repository.
 ### 3. Generate a Token for the Repository (For miners and validators)
 To allow programmatic communication with huggingface, you will need to generate an authentication token: